 You are reading Part 3 of 9 in this series.
-What are Quick Facts?
+What are Reporting Resources?

 Top Line

 A growing percentage of U.S. precipitation now comes in the form of extreme events, with human-caused climate change directly responsible for much of this increase.
-Heavy rain contributes to flooding that is damaging buildings and roads, eroding soil, flushing pollutants into waterways in many parts of the United States, as well as straining the nation’s aging dam network.
+Heavy rain contributes to flooding that is damaging buildings and roads, eroding soil, flushing pollutants into waterways in many parts of the United States, and straining the nation’s aging dam network.

 Facts for Any Story

-• Rising air temperatures, caused primarily by the build-up of heat-trapping gases due to fossil fuel burning, are increasing evaporation from soil, plants, lakes, and oceans.
+• Rising air temperatures, caused primarily by the build-up of heat-trapping gases due to fossil fuel burning and land use change, are increasing evaporation from soil, plants, lakes, and oceans.
 Warm air holds more moisture than cooler air, creating a greater atmospheric reservoir of water vapor for release during rain and snow storms.
-For every 1ºC (1.8ºF) increase in atmospheric temperature, the air holds 6% to 7% more water vapor, causing downpour intensity to increase.1Wuebbles, D., et al. (eds.)
+For every 1ºC (1.8ºF) increase in atmospheric temperature, the air holds 6% to 7% more water vapor, causing downpour intensity to increase.2Wuebbles, D., et al. (eds.)
 (2017), Climate Science Special Report: Fourth National Climate Assessment, Volume I View Source

 • Heavy rains are also getting more frequent in many parts of the United States, especially in the Northeast, and covering greater areas of land.
-The prevalence of record-breaking rainfall events and the amount of land they drenched was constant for most of the 20th century, but has doubled since the 1970s.2Archfield, S.A., et al. (2016), Fragmented patterns of flood change across the United States, Geophysical Research Letters, 43(19), 10232 View Source3U.S.
-Environmental Protection Agency.
-2016.
-Climate change indicators in the United States, 2016.
-Fourth edition.
+The prevalence of record-breaking rainfall events and the amount of land they drenched was constant for most of the 20th century, but has doubled since the 1970s.4Archfield, S.A., et al. (2016), Fragmented patterns of flood change across the United States, Geophysical Research Letters, 43(19), 10232 View Source5U.S.
+Environmental Protection Agency (2016), Climate change indicators in the United States, Fourth edition.
 EPA 430-R-16-004 View Source

-• Heavy rains are often lasting longer, too.
-Recent evidence suggests that climate-change-related atmospheric conditions may be causing storms to get “stuck” in place, causing them to linger longer over a given geographic region and lead to flooding.4Mann, M. E., et al. (2017), Influence of anthropogenic climate change on planetary wave resonance and extreme weather events, Scientific Reports, 7, 19831 View Source5Kossin, James P. (2018), A global slowdown of tropical-cyclone translation speed, Nature, 558, 104 View Source6Francis, J. A., et al. (2018), North American weather regimes are becoming more persistent: Is Arctic amplification a factor?, Geophysical Research Letters, 45, 11414-11422 View Source
+• Heavy rains now often last longer, too.
+There is growing evidence that climate change-related atmospheric conditions, including a wavier jet stream, are causing storms to get “stuck” in place.
+When they linger longer over a given region, it drives an increase in extreme rainfall that can lead to flooding.6Mann, M. E., et al. (2017), Influence of anthropogenic climate change on planetary wave resonance and extreme weather events, Scientific Reports, 7, 45242 View Source7Francis, J. A., et al. (2018), North American weather regimes are becoming more persistent: Is Arctic amplification a factor?, Geophysical Research Letters, 45 (20), 11414-11422 View Source8Moon, Woosock, et al. (2022), Wavier jet streams driven by zonally asymmetric surface thermal forcing, PNAS 119(38) View Source

-• Climate-change-related increases in heavy rain intensity and frequency, and the lingering persistence of these weather events over affected areas, have exacerbated flooding across the United States, especially in the Midwest, increasing the number of cities and expanses of land now at high risk.
-In coastal areas, rainfall-related flooding is exacerbating the documented doubling of high-tide-flooding caused by sea level rise over the past 30 years.1Wuebbles, D., et al. (eds.)
-(2017), Climate Science Special Report: Fourth National Climate Assessment, Volume I View Source7Sweet, W.V., et al. (2018), 2017 State of U.S. High Tide Flooding with a 2018 Outlook.
-Supplement to State of the Climate: National Overview for May 2018 View Source
+• Climate change-related increases in heavy rain intensity and frequency, and the lingering persistence of these weather events over affected areas, have exacerbated flooding across the United States, especially in the Midwest, increasing the number of cities and expanses of land now at high risk.
+In coastal areas, rainfall-related flooding is exacerbating the documented doubling in the frequency of high-tide-flooding caused by sea level rise over the past 30 years.2Wuebbles, D., et al. (eds.)
+(2017), Climate Science Special Report: Fourth National Climate Assessment, Volume I View Source9Sweet, W.V., et al. (2018), 2017 State of U.S. High Tide Flooding with a 2018 Outlook.
+Supplement to State of the Climate: National Overview for May 2018, NOAA View Source

 Pitfalls to Avoid

-• Flooding is the result of many factors, including the amount of precipitation falling during a particular time interval and the kinds of surfaces on which it falls.
-Overstating the extent to which any single flood is attributable solely to climate change or heavy rain can unduly narrow the range of mitigation or resilience strategies considered.
+• Flooding is the result of many factors, including the amount of precipitation falling during a particular time interval and the kinds of surfaces (e.g., impervious roads and parking lots) on which it falls.
+Overstating the extent to which any single flood is attributable solely to climate change or heavy rain can unduly narrow the range of mitigation or resilience strategies considered, such as urban rain gardens.

 • Climate change is affecting flood trends differently in different regions, with a tendency for increases in wetter areas and decreases in drier ones.
 Avoid averaging such changes across regions, as increases and decreases can cancel each other out, falsely implying little or no change.